 Meet your guide(s) for a pre-trip meeting in Fairbanks at 4 pm at the Arctic Wild World Headquarters.
 We will check PASSPORTS and may need to go to the airport to meet with the Border Patrol to expedite our return crossing.

-Fly 200 miles north from Fairbanks, across the Yukon River and the Arctic Circle to the Gwich’in Athabascan village of Arctic Village.
+Fly 200 miles north from Fairbanks, across the Yukon River and the Arctic Circle to the Gwich’in Athabascan village of Old Crow.
 From there, we board a smaller plane and carry on through the Brooks Range to a river bar on a tributary of the Firth right near the Alaska/ Yukon Border.
 Tonight, take a hike, and settle into your surroundings.
 The sun won’t set!

 We can spend the day exploring the mountains and the river.
 There are small peaks nearby that we can ascend for views of the seemingly endless Brooks Range stretching in all directions farther than the eye can see.
 By day’s end we will be ready to load the rafts and head towards the coast come morning.